dartpm/docs/docs/organization/managing-teams/managing-team-access-to-organisation-packages.md

 2. In the upper right corner of the page, click your profile picture, then click Account.

-3. In the left sidebar, click the name of your organisation.
+3. In the left sidebar, click the name of your organization.

-4. On the organisation settings page, click Teams.
+4. On the organization settings page, click Teams.

 5. Beside the team from which you want to remove package access, click Packages.